Glenn McQuaid

-Glenn McQuaid (born 1972/1973) is an Irish film director.
-He is known for his feature film debut I Sell The Dead and his involvement in the audio play anthology series Tales From Beyond the Pale, both of which were produced by frequent collaborator Larry Fessenden's Glass Eye Pix.
-He has also directed a segment of anthology horror film V/H/S.
+Glenn McQuaid (born 1973) is an Irish film director.
+He is known for his feature film debut I Sell the Dead and for directing The Restoration at Grayson Manor (2025), as well as his involvement in the audio play anthology series Tales From Beyond the Pale, both of which were produced by frequent collaborator Larry Fessenden's Glass Eye Pix.
+He has also directed a segment of the anthology horror film V/H/S.

 Career

 McQuaid began his career at Glass Eye Pix, where he performed visual effects on films such as The Roost (2005) and The Last Winter (2006).
-Inspired by the muted reception of one of his short films, he made his feature film debut, I Sell the Dead (2008), more comedic.
-He cites David Cronenberg as an influence.
-Rotten Tomatoes gives the film a 73% approval score based on 44 reviews.
-After I Sell the Dead, he worked on the segment Tuesday the 17th in V/H/S, a 2012 horror anthology film.
-The short was inspired by his enjoyment of early 1980s slasher films.
-In 2014, he directed The Trouble with Dad, a segment in another horror anthology film, Chilling Visions: 5 States of Fear.
+Inspired by the muted reception of one of his short films, he made his feature directorial debut with I Sell the Dead (2008), which took a more comedic approach.
+He has cited David Cronenberg as an influence.
+Rotten Tomatoes reports the film holds a 73% approval rating based on 44 reviews.
+After I Sell the Dead, he directed the segment Tuesday the 17th in V/H/S, a 2012 horror anthology film, drawing inspiration from early 1980s slasher films.
+In 2014, he directed The Trouble with Dad, a segment in Chilling Visions: 5 States of Fear, which was inspired by his father's Alzheimer's diagnosis and decline, interpreted through the lens of EC horror comics.

-McQuaid collaborated with Fessenden again on the audio play anthology series Tales From Beyond the Pale, which he co-created.
+McQuaid later collaborated again with Larry Fessenden on the audio anthology series Tales From Beyond the Pale, which he co-created.

+In 2025, McQuaid directed the feature film The Restoration at Grayson Manor, which he co-wrote with Clay McLeod Chapman.
+The film, a horror comedy, stars Alice Krige and Chris Colfer.
+McQuaid has described the film as a queer, melodramatic "house of horrors", citing The Lion in Winter and The Old Dark House as influences.
+Rotten Tomatoes reports the film holds a 100% approval rating based on 15 reviews.

+In addition to filmmaking, McQuaid records music under the name Witchboard, with releases on Library of the Occult and Holy Mountain Printing.
+He also co-composed the score for The Restoration at Grayson Manor with Reuben Harvey.

 Personal life

-McQuaid was born in Dublin, Ireland, and lives in New York City, New York, US.
+McQuaid was born in Dublin, Ireland.
+He lived in New York City, New York for 20 years.
+In 2018 he returned to Dublin, Ireland.
 He is openly gay.